sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/search/guiding_principles.md

 - Develop and explore ideas you're passionate about
 - Or, sometimes, simply to breathe.

-Having and using this much breathing room may require an adjustment.
+It may take time to adjust to having more breathing room in your schedule.
 Don't hesitate to talk to your teammates about their experience organizing their time and bandwidth.